fanyuandeng/TrackATruck/README.md

 ## Authors
 Fanyuan Deng, Zhaofeng Lv, Lijuan Qi, Xiaotong Wang, Mengshuang Shi and Huan Liu*.
 ## License
-This project is licensed under the Apache License 2.0, see the LICENSE file for details.
+This repository is licensed under the Apache License 2.0, see the LICENSE file for details.

 ## File descriptions
 1. TrackATruck_submit.R: codes of the validations of simulated opMode module in TrackATruck approach.
 Line 58-86 are equivalent with the equations 1 and 2 in the article.